cbarkr/blog/content/ctf/picoCTF/2025/2025 Writeup.md

 [picoCTF 2025](https://www.picoctf.org/competitions/2025-spring.html) just wrapped up and I thought I'd make a writeup to document my experience.
 While I've been practising on picoCTF for a few months, this was my first time participating in a live event.
 I'd say it went pretty well!
 # Recap
 I joined up with a friend of mine (who, fun fact, was the one who got me into CTFs a few months ago) to form the team "[New Team (1)](https://play.picoctf.org/teams/15596)".
-Together, we solved 30/41 challenges (after they removed one we had already completed) totalling to 4610/8510 points.
+Together, we solved 30/41 challenges (excluding one which was removed after we completed it) totalling to 4610/8510 points.

 ![[team_progress1.png]]
 ![[team_progress2.png]]